Spain (European Parliament constituency): 1987

 The 1987 election was the first European election for Spain.

 1989

 The 1989 European election was the third election to the European Parliament and the second for Spain.

 1994

 The 1994 European election was the fourth election to the European Parliament and the third for Spain.

 1999

 The 1999 European election was the fifth election to the European Parliament and the fourth for Spain.

 2004

 The 2004 European election was the sixth election to the European Parliament and the fifth for Spain.

 2009

 The 2009 European election was the seventh election to the European Parliament and the sixth for Spain.

 2014

 The 2014 European election was the eighth election to the European Parliament and the seventh for Spain.

 2019

 The 2019 European election was the ninth election to the European Parliament and the eighth for Spain.

+2024

+The 2024 European election was the tenth election to the European Parliament and the ninth for Spain.
+In total 61 Members of the European Parliament were elected.